 The District may pay expenses of instructors, chaperones and other personnel participating in a field trip or excursion.
 Payment shall be by way of itemized reimbursement in a form prescribed by the Vice Chancellor of Business Services.
 The District may pay for expenses of students participating in a field trip or excursion with auxiliary, grant or categorical program funds if the funds are used consistently with the funding source.

 No student shall be prevented from making a field trip or excursion which is integral to the completion of the course because of lack of sufficient funds.
-The District shall coordinate efforts of community services groups to provide funds for students in need of them.
+The District shall coordinate efforts of community services groups to provide funds for students in need.

 All persons making a field trip or excursion shall be deemed to have waived all claims against the District for injury, accident, illness, or death occurring during or by reason of the field trip or excursion.
 All adults taking such trips and all parents or guardians of minor students shall sign a statement waiving such claims.